 On receiving the submitted Neighbourhood Plan and its associated documents, Cheshire East Council published them on its website and opened a final period of public consultation (‘Regulation 16’), which closed on 3 April 2017.
-You can find more on this consultation, and in particular all responses to it, on this Cheshire East web page.
+You can find more on this consultation, and in particular all responses to it, on the Cheshire East website:

 Submission of plan proposal to examination

-Cheshire East have now appointed an examiner, Andrew S Freeman (‘Regulation 17’).
-His job is to check that the plan proposal meets certain basic conditions.
-This examination may require further changes be made to the plan.
+Cheshire East appointed an examiner, Andrew S Freeman (‘Regulation 17’).
+His job was to check that the plan proposal meets certain basic conditions.
+Such an examination could require further changes be made to a plan.

-The examiner has now submitted his draft report to Cheshire East Council.
-His overall conclusion is that, subject to some modification, the plan should proceed to a referendum.
-The neighbourhood plan team are happy to agree Mr Freeman's modifications, and delighted with his conclusion.
-You can read his full report here.
-The team updated the plan to incorporate Mr Freeman's modifications, and you can read the finished document here.
+The examiner then submitted his draft report to Cheshire East Council.
+His overall conclusion was that, subject to some modification, the plan should proceed to a referendum.
+The neighbourhood plan team were happy to agree Mr Freeman's modifications, and delighted with his conclusion.
+The team then updated the plan to incorporate Mr Freeman's modifications:

 Publication of examiner’s report